kadaster-labs/sensrnet-home/docs/Deployment.md

 Kubernetes can be deployed in your own datacenter or can be purchased at one of the cloud providers.

 Currently only [Microsoft Azure](https://azure.microsoft.com/nl-nl/overview/) managed Kubernetes Service, [AKS](#aks), is described and supported by the development team.

+# Azure Landing Zone [ALZ] 4 MVP pilot BrabantStad

-For the MVP pilot group BrabantStad, we are envisioning SensRNet as a Service, based on an Azure Landing Zone [ALZ} 'cookbook'.
+For the MVP pilot group BrabantStad, we are envisioning SensRNet as a Service, based on an Azure Landing Zone [ALZ] 'cookbook'.
 This is work in progress, to be delivered by SoftwareOne/Comparex, reusing the HLD ALZ for the Municipalities of Eindhoven (by PQR) and Tilburg (by Wortell)

 ## AKS